 Wärtsilä is strongly committed to research and development.
 The aim of its R&D activities is to continuously strengthen the company’s technology leadership position, and to further improve its competitive edge in the global marine and energy markets.
-This is achieved by developing products that are based on reliable, efficient, and cost-competitive technologies, and which address customer needs.
+This is achieved by developing products and services that are based on reliable, efficient, and cost-competitive technologies, and which address customer needs.

-Validation testing on site with existing installations, in cooperation with the customers, is an important element in furthering the improved performance of existing solutions.
+Validation testing on site with existing installations, in co-operation with the customers, is an important element in furthering the improved performance of existing solutions.
 It also assists in finding new and better solutions while, at the same time, gaining long-term experience under real field conditions.
 A field installation also provides an opportunity to gain valuable learning and insight regarding new technologies and solutions.

 When the product has successfully passed all the validation process steps, both in the laboratory and in the field, and its performance meets Wärtsilä's high standards, it can be delivered to the market.